 In 2013, Act One adopted its second program, the Culture Pass.
 By “checking out” a Culture Pass at one of 60 local libraries, library cardholders receive free admission for two to one of the many museums, theaters and cultural sites that participate in the program.
 In its first year under Act One, the Culture Pass was expanded to include passes to performances, and today more than 10,000 performance tickets are available annually to library cardholders in Maricopa and Pima counties.
 In 2014, the Sedona Public Library joined the list of partners, bringing the Culture Pass to Northern Arizona.
 In October 2015, the program launched in Pima County and is available at 11 Pima County Public Libraries.

 As Arizona struggles to provide its students with adequate arts education, Act One helps to fill the void by providing educational arts field trips and by improving access to the arts in our communities.
-Since its inception, Act One has provided arts and culture field trips for more than 100,000 students from Title 1 schools in Arizona.
+Since its inception, Act One has provided arts and culture field trips for more than 156,000 students from Title 1 schools in Arizona.
+By the end of the 2018-19 school year, that number will top 200,000 students.
 During the 2017-2018 school year, Act One’s field trip schedule served more than 37,000 students in Maricopa and Pima counties.
 The Culture Pass program furthers this impact, with the annual potential for more than 500,000 individuals to visit a museum, theater or cultural site for free.